pollicipes/BGI-Hi-C-Computational-Analysis/README.md

 *TABLE 1:*

 Check above **section 1.3** for the `tadbit describe` command on how to get the stats for the numbers in table 1.
-Data for the fields in the table named `% Digested sites (out of 100K reads)` and `% Reads with ligation site (out of 100K reads)` was obtained from the QC plot we obtain after the mapping (*See section 1.4 above*).
+Data for the fields in the table named `% Digested sites (out of 100K reads)` and `% Reads with ligation site (out of 100K reads)` was obtained from the QC plot we obtain after the mapping.

 *TABLE 2:*

 Data from this table was directly imported from the filters section after running the the `tadbit describe` command.

-Check above **section 1.3** on how to run it and get the stats for the filters you see in table 2.
+See the main protocol `BGI HiC computational analysis  (Sandoval-Velasco et al., 2020).ipynb` for further details.

 #### References: